0xprinc/checks-while-hacks/README.md

 9. Check that the size of the array to be limited, otherwise it may lead to gas shortage to complete the transaction.
 10. Only use `private` to intentionally prevent child contracts from accessing the variable, prefer `internal` for flexibility.
 11. Uninitialized local storage variables(variables that take their value from a state variable) can point to unexpected storage locations in the contract, which can lead to intentional or unintentional vulnerabilities, so mark them as memory, calldata and storage as per the requirement.
+12. The variables that store value of the past should also have the functionality to have it removed as well otherwise the gas fee for the operations will be increasing as the variable storing values increase in cases of array as we have to traverse all the previous entries also.
+13.

 ## Structs